Looking for a complete guide for all the top things to do in Greneda? We’ve compiled all the things you want to know when planning a trip to Grenada.

-Known as “BBC” beach to the locals, this is a much smaller, quieter beach with soft, white sand and 2 beach bars/restaurants and a hotel called Gem Holiday Beach Resort.
+Known as “BBC” beach to the locals, this is a much smaller, quieter beach with soft, white sand.

 It’s a great place to get away but not be too far removed from town.
 There is a way to walk to Grand Anse Beach, but it’s hilly and there are about 100 steps to get down to Grand Anse.

 Magazine Beach is only visited by the locals, and is arguably one of our favorites.

 There is almost nothing there, so enjoy the solidarity and tranquility it has to offer.